-- In the new nav file section, make sure that new content is aligned properly with the surrounding nav file content.
+- In the new nav file section, make sure the formatting and indenting match standard nav file structure.
 See Nav format for more about nav file structure.

 Note that moving docs between the folders should be relatively rare.
-The main reasons to do this are when the folder structure and nav file structure are becoming very different, which can be bad for a couple reasons:
+The main reasons to do this are when the folder structure and nav file structure are becoming quite divergent, which can be bad for a couple reasons:

-- Too much divergence can make finding and editing docs harder, so there can be value to keeping things fairly up to date and parallel.
+- Too much divergence can make it harder for us to find and edit docs, so there can be value to keeping things fairly up to date and parallel.

-When you move a doc between folders or rename a doc, that changes its URL.
+When you move a doc between folders or rename a doc, that changes its URL (for more on why, see Understand structure).
 Similarly, if you rename a folder, that changes the URL of all docs in that area.